amykingOW/Hangman/README.md

 8. You can delete the game or go back to saved games to start a new game

 ## Running Tests
 Tests files for models and requests are included in the spec folder.
+Ensure rspec is installed on you machine.
 Model tests can be executed by running `bundle exec rspec spec/models`.
 Request tests can be executed by running `bundle exec rspec spec/requests`.